MechanicalRock/twitter-blurb-generator/module1/index.md

 pnpm install @mui/material @emotion/react @emotion/styled
 ```

 Now let's go to pages/index.ts and replace everything with the following.
+Execute ```pnpm dev``` to check your latest changes

 ```typescript
 import { Typography } from "@mui/material";